Leon Crane: Survival

-As Crane landed hip-deep in snow he repeatedly called "Ho!" loudly but didn't get a response.
+As Crane landed hip-deep in snow he repeatedly called "Ho!" loudly but did not get a response.
 Having no food or idea of his whereabouts, he began descending to the river below.
 Crane had only three survival tools—a Boy Scout knife, two packs of matches, and his parachute.

 For the next nine days Crane camped in a makeshift campsite, maintaining a fire with the little matches he had, sleeping in his parachute and attempting to kill squirrels for food but with no luck.
 After nine days of living off nothing but water from under the frozen river, Crane began to trek along the river north, now believing a rescue party to be unlikely.

 After a day of struggling through the snow, Crane stumbled across a small, snow-covered cabin, just large enough to hold a bed, table, and small stove.
 The cabin contained canned food, sugar, powdered milk, a rifle, tents, mittens and other vital supplies.
 The cabin had been owned and built by trapper Phil Berail.
 Crane would later learn that hunters and trappers built a series of cabins in this area as outposts for their work, some stocked with supplies.
 The next day, Crane traveled a little further down the river, hoping to find a village, but with no luck.
 For the next week, Crane stayed in the cabin and focused on fighting his frostbite that had begun to develop and regaining his strength.
 One night, Crane discovered a map of Alaska in the cabin, and saw that the nearest settlement was the mining camp of Woodchopper, Alaska, where Phil Berail was from.
 The next day, he decided to venture out further from the cabin down the river, where he found a second and third cabin, both abandoned and rotting, before returning to Phil's cabin, where he stayed for the next few weeks.